maxlebedev/maleficer/README.md

     - cursor mvmt has no bounds checking
     - pieces without names crash piece_to_description
         * I haven't found any pieces without name
+    - Push + dmg spells apply their push before dmg, causing the dmg to miss